ghzhang233/logseq-clean-empty-pages/README.md

 # Logseq - Clear Empty Pages Plugin

-This Logseq plugin adds a button to remove all empty pages and journal entries.
+This Logseq plugin enables auto-removal of all empty pages and journals upon open.
+A button is also added to clean manually.

 ## Features